stephenquan/qt5-qml-sortlistmodel/README.md

 The private method `sortStep` is invoked repeatedly with `Qt.callLater` to incrementally merge sort the entire list.
-Each iteration of `sortStep` will sort as many items it can within 50ms before scheduling the next iteration of `sortStep`.
+Each iteration of `sortStep` will sort as many items it can within a 50ms threshold before scheduling the next invocation of `sortStep`.

-This improves the user experience with the UI thread always free to react to user events such as scrolling a ListView whilst a sort is occuring.
-It also allows the user to change the sort properties without needing to wait for an existing sort to complete.
+This improves the user UI/UX experience.
+The application can:
+ - react to user events such as scrolling the ListView
+ - append more records to the ListModel whilst a sort is in progress
+ - change sortRole to reset the incremental sort without waiting

+If the list is mostly sorted, the incremental sort will quickly locate the unsorted items and sort them in less time that it takes to do a full sort.

 To use SortListModel QML component in your project consider cloning this repo directly in your project: